Porsche Boxster Common Problems

 Symptoms: Windows Do Not Drop On Door or Top Opening

-If your battery has gone flat or required a change, you may experience this issue.
+If your Porsche Boxster battery has gone flat or required a change, you may experience this issue.
 This issue, if related to battery power, can be generally solved through performing a vehicle handover using the diagnostic device.

 However, if the condition is not related to battery failure, then it is likely there are a number of other scenarios that can cause the window to misbehave: